hkhamm/mongodb/README.md

 ### Usage

-Add a memo: Enter a date in the Date field and optionally add a memo text into the memo text field.
+**Add a memo:** Enter a date in the Date field and optionally add a memo text into the memo text field.
 Then press the green plus button to add it.
+Memos are added to the list in ascending order by date.

-Remove a memo: Click on the red trash button next to the memo you want to remove.
+**Remove a memo:** Click on the red trash button next to the memo you want to remove.

 ### Resources